gouliming4437/PyServe/README.md

 - `start_server.bat` - Batch script to initialize and start the Python server. you need to edit the script to point to the correct Python interpreter and the server script.
 - `start_hidden.vbs` - VBScript to run the server process in the background. you need to edit the script to point to the right path of the start_server.bat script.
 - `README.md` - Project documentation (this file)
+- `pages` - This folder contains the markdown files that will be displayed on the intranet.
+- `example.md` - This is an example of a markdown file that you can use as a template for your own pages. for images and links, you can use the relative path from the `static` folder, and the format of these files please refer to the tech_python.md file.

 ## Usage